-High blood pressure, or hypertension, causes the heart and arteries to work too heart to pump blood around the body, which can lead to damaged vessels in the brain, heart and kidneys, heart failure, stroke or kidney failure.
-ARBs like Valsartan work by blocking the reception of angiotensin II, a hormone in the body which contributes to the narrowing of blood vessels and the retention of salt and water.
-Blocking angiotensin II helps blood vessels to relax, lowering blood pressure.
+High blood pressure, or hypertension, causes the heart and arteries to work too hard to pump blood around the body, which can lead to damaged vessels in the brain, heart and kidneys, heart failure, stroke or kidney failure.
+ARBs like Valsartan work by blocking the action of a hormone called angiotensin II, which contributes to the constriction of blood vessels and the retention of salt and water.
+Blocking the action of angiotensin II helps blood vessels to relax, lowering blood pressure.

-Please Note: Different manufacturers of generic Valsartan might use different inactive ingredients in their drugs that those listed above.
+Please note: different manufacturers of generic valsartan might use different inactive ingredients in their drugs than those listed above.

-Your dosage will be decided by a doctor depending on your conditions and severity of your symptoms.
-The recommended dose for treating high blood pressure in adults is 80 mg taken once daily, although a doctor may prescribe a higher dose of 160 mg or 320 mg, or combine Valsartan with a diuretic.
-For adult patients with heart failure, the recommended starting dose is 40 mg taken twice daily, which can be increased gradually to a maximum of 160 mg twice daily.
-For treating patients after a recent heart attack, a low dose of 20 mg twice daily is usually administered as soon as 12 hours after.
-This dose can be gradually increased over time to a maximum of 160 mg twice daily.
+Your dosage will be decided by a doctor depending on your age, condition and medical background.
+The recommended dose for treating high blood pressure in adults is 80 mg taken once daily, although a doctor may prescribe a higher dose of 160 mg or 320 mg, or combine valsartan with other drugs for maximal effect.
+For patients with heart failure, the recommended starting dose is 40 mg taken twice daily, which can be increased gradually to a maximum of 160 mg twice daily.
+For treating patients after a recent heart attack, a low dose of 20 mg twice daily may be used.
+Always take the dose prescribed to you, and never increase or lower the dose unless instructed to by your prescriber.

-Valsartan is not recommended in early pregnancy, and must not be taken after the 3rd month of pregnancy.
+Valsartan is not recommended in pregnancy.
 Tell your doctor immediately if you think you are pregnant or are planning on becoming pregnant.

-There are many different types of high blood pressure medication, including the other ARBs Losartan and Candesartan.
+There are many different types of high blood pressure medication, including other ARBs e.g. losartan and candesartan.
 A doctor will be able to decide which is best for you based on your condition, age and symptoms.
-Alternative treatments include angiotensin converting enzyme (ACE) inhibitors, which work in a similar way to ARBs.
-However, both of these options are thought to be less effective in patients over the age of 55 or of Afro-Caribbean descent, in which cases a different alternative might be preferable.
-Beta-blockers work by blocking the angiotensin II hormone and by lowering your heart rate, while the calcium-channel blockers Amlodipine, Felodipine and Lercanidipine work by preventing calcium from causing blood vessels to constrict.
-Diuretics aid the relaxing of blood vessels and are sometimes taken in combination with the ACE inhibitor Enalapril.
+Alternative treatments include angiotensin-converting enzyme (ACE) inhibitors, which work in a similar way to ARBs.
+Beta-blockers work by both lowering your heart rate and reducing your blood pressure, while the calcium-channel blockers amlodipine, felodipine and lercanidipine work by preventing calcium from constricting your blood vessels.
+Diuretics alter the amount of water lost through the kidney and are sometimes taken alone or in combination with other medications.